vennala-sai/snake-game/README.md

 # Snake Game

-Welcome to our rendition of the classic Snake game, where nostalgia meets modern programming.
+Welcome to the classic Snake game (inspired by Angela Yu's work), where nostalgia meets modern programming.
 This project aims to recreate the beloved game with a fresh twist, offering endless entertainment for players of all ages.
-Built with [Your Programming Language/Framework], this game not only serves as a fun pastime but also as an educational resource for those looking to dive into game development.
+Built with Python, this game not only serves as a fun pastime but also as an educational resource for those looking to dive into game development.

 ## Features